 Whatever kind you choose, make sure it also has fluoride, an essential ingredient!
-Of course, if you’d rather have plain baking soda you can find it at your local grocery store.
+Of course, if you’d rather have plain soda you can find it at your local grocery store.

 Baking soda is cheap and effective!

-If you don’t already have baking soda toothpaste, just put some regular toothpaste on your brush, wet it, and coat it with baking soda.
+If you don’t already have baking soda toothpaste, just put some regular toothpaste on your brush, wet it, and coat it with bake soda.
 Then brush away!
 This at-home solution also works without toothpaste.
 Simply wet your toothbrush, dip it into baking soda, and brush.

-If you notice you have bad breath, simply mix a tiny spoonful (approximately 2 tsp) of baking soda into water and swish it around like mouthwash to leave your mouth feeling clean and refreshed.
+If you notice you have bad breath, simply mix a tiny spoonful (approximately 2 tsp) of bake soda into water and swish it around like mouthwash to leave your mouth feeling clean and refreshed.